AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/my-work-section-mobile.md

 product-previous: mobile
 navigation-topic: use-the-workfront-mobile-app
 title: My Work section in the mobile app
-description: The My Work section of the Home area displays your tasks, issues, projects, approvals, requests, and timesheets.
+description: The [!UICONTROL My Work] section of the [!UICONTROL Home] area displays your tasks, issues, projects, approvals, requests, and timesheets.
 author: Lisa
 feature: Get Started with Workfront
 exl-id: 006f6f5e-fe10-4530-a22a-4ab33a4e0da5
 ---
 # My Work section in the mobile app

-The My Work section of the Home area displays your tasks, issues, projects, approvals, requests, and timesheets.
+The [!UICONTROL My Work] section of the [!UICONTROL Home] area displays your tasks, issues, projects, approvals, requests, and timesheets.

 >[!NOTE]
 >